Pfizer to spend $11.6B on migraine treatment maker Biohaven

 Other elements of Biohaven’s late-stage development pipeline will go to a new, publicly traded company that keeps the Biohaven name.

-The boards of both Pfizer and Biohaven have approved the sale, but Biohaven shareholders and regulators till need to ok it.
+The boards of both Pfizer and Biohaven have approved the sale.
+Biohaven shareholders, who will receive a stake in the new company, and regulators still need to ok it.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy